Doubting Thomas (Charlotte band)

-Doubting Thomas was a folk rock/Americana band from Charlotte, North Carolina which performed from 1990 to 2001 and reunited for performances in 2003 and 2009.
+Doubting Thomas was a Rock/Americana band from Charlotte, North Carolina which performing from 1990 to 2001 and reunited for performances in 2003, 2009, 2022 and now touring in 2023 with a new recording coming out in 2024 called "Forever Changed" produced by Don Dixon of R.E.M producer of "Murmur".

 Before Doubting Thomas

 Singer, actress and musician Gina Stewart grew up in the Washington, D.C. area and graduated from UNC-Charlotte in 1986.
 Her instruments included the guitar and banjo.

 In the 1980s before Doubting Thomas, Stewart performed with Fetchin Bones, and she played bass with The Blind Dates along with Deanna Lynn CampbelL guitar and Penny Craver drums.
 The style of The Blind Dates included 60s girl pop and alternative rock compared to Throwing Muses, and was described as "the opposite of angst" years later.
 In one of their first performances at the July 1986 WDAV Battle of the Bands, Blind Dates defeated Southern Culture on the Skids.
 The band broke up after three years but reunited for one performance in 2004.